Furbearer Trapping Seasons & Regulations

 - In addition to any tag required by any other state or country, affixed with a separate tag bearing the following information: (a) Date acquired. (b) Name and address of the person from whom it was acquired. (c) Hunting or trapping license number under which it was harvested (if applicable). (d) State and/or country from which it was acquired.

-Wildlife biologists are collecting carcasses of river otters and fishers to determine the age structure and productivity of their populations.
-If you harvest river otters or fishers, you are urged to turn the carcasses in at pelt tagging stations or to call the Wildlife Division at 860-675-8130 to arrange a pick-up.
+Wildlife biologists are collecting carcasses of fishers to determine the age structure and productivity of their population.
+If you harvest fishers, you should turn the carcasses in at pelt tagging stations or call the Wildlife Division at 860-424-3011 to arrange a pick-up.

 Permits for trapping on selected state-owned land can be purchased for $120.00 per unit.
-Information on applying for permits, applicant requirements, and available properties can be obtained by contacting the Sessions Woods WMA (860-675-8130).
+There are two units, one east and one west of the Connecticut River.
+The units include many of the state forests and wildlife management areas.
+Information on applying for permits, applicant requirements, and available properties can be obtained on the DEEP website at www.ct.gov/deep/hunting or by contacting the Wildlife Division at 860-424-3011.